chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 29 (sprint 2):
+1. Yesterday I finished lesson 5.15.
+2. Today I completed all of lesson 5 and quickly went over all lessons to ensure I answered all quizes.
+Posted my updates to my Github blog.
+3. I received an email alert from Gitguardian saying I may have exposed a an RSA Private Key.
+I just deleted it from my repo.
+Do you use GitGuardian to watch your repos?

 Day 28 (sprint 2):
 1. Yesterday I was at lesson 5.13.
 2. Today I finished lesson 5.15.
 Posted my updates to my Github blog.
 3. Procrastination by working on my covert letter project review.